nibbydev/EasyBuyout/README.md

 The prices are accurate and represent the average over a certain period of time.
 Alls you gotta do is right click and you got your price set!

-## "Okay so where do you get your prices from?"
+## Okay so where do you get your prices from?
 Three main sources: [poe.ovh](http://poe.ovh), [poe.ninja](http://poe.ninja) and [poeprices](https://www.poeprices.info/) (as a fallback).

+## Word of warning
+The prices might are not always 100% accurate.
+This is especially evident in sparsely found items (i.e league-specific uniques or certain gems).